Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 configuration to minimize scheduling to task execution latency.
 * (optional) `remove_container_after_exit` property specifies if all containers under the job should be automatically removed/cleaned up after the task exits.
-This defaults to `false`.
+Note that this only cleans up the Docker container and not the associated Batch task.
+This defaults to `true`.
 * (optional) `shm_size` property specifies the size of `/dev/shm` in all containers under the job.
 The default is `64m`.
 The postfix unit can be designated as `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g`